poap0poap/Project2Final/Readme.md

   - skip turn after reach end
   - diffrent paths diffrent tilesets

+# Report

+We used the library conio to allow for collecting keypresses.
+There are a few other ways of doing so but cpp does not have a standard system for getting keypresses.

 # Changes
 file for player data
 tiles have effects